Targa Canada West

-Targa Canada West is a tarmac-based rally race in British Columbia, Canada.
+Targa Canada West was to be a tarmac-based rally race in British Columbia, Canada.

-It takes place on closed public roads in host communities, and historically stems from the popular Targa Florio and later the Mille Miglia.
+It was to take place on closed public roads in host communities, and historically stems from the popular Targa Florio and later the Mille Miglia.

 Cars compete against the clock on paved roads: the cars start at 30 second intervals on 'special' or 'competition stages' of 10 to 25 km each (these roads are safely and temporarily closed to the public).
 In between competition stages, the vehicles 'transit' on public roads and conform to regular road rules.

 The events are open to street-legal sports cars of all makes, models and vintages – with some exceptions (e.g. convertibles require a hard top and roll bar).

 Regular street-legal cars can enter in Class 1 & 2 – after which additional safety equipment is required (roll cage, etc.) in higher speed classes 3 to 6.